Cellist Anner Bylsma

 or to make them a little louder or a little softer, and do all kinds of

 had to go back to bowing exercises to do it.
 But at the same time,

 I still did not like it because it was so unnatural.
 It’s like speaking

 is your cello.
-Every old cello is, of course, a
+Every old cello is, of course, a baroque cello.

-cello.

 When you play a Stradivarius cello, it’s an old cello, it’ a baroque cello

 but has been changed.
-What’s also very important
+What’s also very important is the bow.

 and the shape of the cello is roughly the same?

 that makes it not be able to project the sound?